JuliaWeb/WebSockets.jl/README.md

 - Garbage collection, which increases message latency at semi-random intervals.
 See benchmark plots.
 - If a connection is closed improperly, the connection task will throw uncaught ECONNRESET and similar messages.
 - TCP quirks, including 'warm-up' time with low transmission speed after a pause.
 Heartbeats can alleviate.
-- Since 'read' is a blocking function, you can easily end up reading indefinitely from both sides.
-See the 'close' function code for an example of non-blocking reads with a timeout.
+- Since `read` is a blocking function, you can easily end up reading indefinitely from any side of the connection.
+See the `close function code for an example of non-blocking read with a timeout.

 ## Errors after updating?